mouseless/baked/unreleased.md

   better distincition in results for managed and unmanaged exceptions
 - Added `RecordNotFoundExceptionHandler` for exceptions thrown when a record is not found

-## Breaking Changes

-- `AddHandler<T>()` extension for exception handling feature is now removed, all `IExceptionHandler` implementations should be registered as transient services from features
+- `AddHandler<T>()` extension for exception handling feature is now removed, all `IExceptionHandler` implementations should be registered as singleton services from features